A decade ago, you needed to spend four years in a University classroom and spend anywhere from $40,000 – $100,000 to learn most high-paying jobs.

 Fortunately, thanks to the Internet times have changed.

-Degrees are still very important for many most traditional professions but in the digital economy it’s not so much your degree that’s important, it’s more about offering social proof about what you can actually do.
+Degrees are still very important for many traditional professions but in the digital economy it’s not so much your degree that’s important, it’s more about offering social proof about what you can actually do.

 This can be demonstrated with a solid digital portfolio of what you’ve created and a personal brand that you develop by sharing what you create and building your professional network.